A Beautiful 1928 Letter to 16-Year-Old Jackson Pollock from His Dad

 As a lover of letters, I was thrilled to stumble across this 1928 gem from Jackson Pollock’s father, LeRoy, to his son, uncovered by occasional Brain Pickings contributor Michelle Legro in the Family issue of the always-excellent Lapham’s Quarterly.

-Found in American Letters 1927-1947: Jackson Pollock & Family, the letter is a beautiful paean to what matters most in life, and how to cultivate it.
+Found in American Letters 1927-1947: Jackson Pollock & Family (public library), the letter is a beautiful paean to what matters most in life, and how to cultivate it.
 Pollock pére writes:

 Well Jack I was glad to learn how you felt about your summer’s work & your coming school year.
 The secret of success is concentrating interest in life, interest in sports and good times, interest in your studies, interest in your fellow students, interest in the small things of nature, insects, birds, flowers, leaves, etc. In other words to be fully awake to everything about you & the more you learn the more you can appreciate & get a full measure of joy & happiness out of life.